- APCD Board

 Total Organic Gases are compounds of carbon and hydrogen.
 These compounds include all of the reactive organic gases (ROG) in addition to low reactivity organic compounds like methane and acetone.
 Common sources of organic gases include solvents, pesticides, the burning of fuels and organic wastes.
 In stronger concentrations organic compounds can be dangerous to health, causing eye, nose and throat irritation as well as liver, kidney and central nervous system damage.
 Organic gases can also react with oxides of nitrogen to form ozone.

 Reactive Organic Gas (ROG) or Volatile Organic Compounds (VOC): A subset of TOG, these reactive or volatile compounds contribute to the formation of ground level photochemical smog.
+Source can be from evaporation or formed as a product of combustion.

 Carbon monoxide (CO) is a colorless, odorless gas.
 It results from the incomplete combustion of carbon-containing fuels such as gasoline or wood, and is emitted by a wide variety of combustion sources.